MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-overview.md

 The key idea is that GA-ready end user impacting features release monthly instead of waiting for the twice-yearly release cadence.
 The same number of features are delivered in 12 smaller releases instead of two larger releases.

-Microsoft 365 products see a consistently higher user satisfaction for monthly channel compared to the semi-annual channel.
+Microsoft 365 products experience consistently higher user satisfaction for monthly channel compared to the semi-annual channel.
 Currently, we observe a user satisfaction drop with the twice-yearly releases, and we're looking to improve this experience by following the Microsoft 365 channel approach.

 ## Configuring release channel